CZ-NIC/knot/doc/man_kxdpgun.rst

 **-v**, **--vlan** *id*
   Add VLAN 802.1Q header with the given id.
 VLAN offloading should be disabled.

-**-z**, **--zero-copy** *mode*
+**-m**, **--mode** *mode*
-  Set zero-copy mode for XDP.
-The supported values are *auto* (default), *true*, and *false*.
+  Set the XDP mode.
+Supported values are *auto* (default), *copy*, and *generic*.

-  Zero-copy allows moving packets between kernel and user-space more efficiently which improves performance.
+  When the mode is set to *auto*, kxdpgun uses native driver or hardware XDP implementation.
+The zero-copy for packet data between kernel and user space is also enabled if supported by the implementation.

-  When the mode is set to *auto*, zero-copy is enabled if it is supported by the network adapter driver.
+  When the mode is set to *copy*, kxdpgun also uses native driver but disables the zero-copy.

-  When set to *true*, zero-copy is enforced and initialization will fail if the functionality is not available.
-Value *false* disables zero-copy.
+  When the mode is set to *generic*, kxdpgun uses generic XDP implementation which doesn't require support from the driver nor hardware.

 **-h**, **--help**
   Print the program help.